IBM-Cloud/docs/services/IoT/gateways/mqtt.md

     ``iot-2/type/mydevice/id/device1/evt/status/fmt/json``

 **Important:** The message payload is limited to a maximum of 131072 bytes.
 Messages larger than this limit are rejected.

+### Retained messages
+{{site.data.keyword.iot_short_notm}} organizations are not authorized to publish retained MQTT messages.
+If a gateway sends a retained message, the {{site.data.keyword.iot_short_notm}} service overrides the retained message flag when it is set to true and processes the message as if the retained message flag is set to false.

 ## Subscribing to commands
 {: #subscribing_cmds}